 Before you jump into the Chinese language, there are a few things you should research.

-The best way to plan for the language is to consider your long-term goals before drawing up any plans.
+The best way to plan for the language is to consider your long-term goals before making any plans.

 Would you like to learn Chinese to watch TV series and listen to music without subtitles?
-Also, you aim to watch films that might interest you.
+You also aim to watch films that might interest you.

 Would you like to increase your employment prospects by learning Chinese?